 Sydney’s beautiful harbour, hidden beaches and sprawling parks all beg to be explored by new expats, but for those who have been in Sydney for a while, a break from the city is sometimes necessary.

-The surrounding areas of Sydney make a weekend getaway easy and exceptional.
-Just a few hours away one can see stunning scenery and amazing wildlife like koalas, kangaroos, wombats, platypuses and dolphins, not to mention miles of empty beaches.
+The areas surrounding Sydney make for great weekend getaways.
+Just a few hours out of the city, adventurers can find stunning scenery and the chance to glimpse local wildlife such as koalas, kangaroos, wombats, platypuses and dolphins, not to mention miles of empty beaches.

 Weekend breaks from Sydney

-A drive to Katoomba, the largest town in the upper mountains, affords expats the chance to explore amazing bushwalking trails, ranging from the easy and family-friendly to more challenging rock climbing routes.
+A drive to Katoomba, the largest town in the upper mountains, affords expats the chance to explore lush bushwalking trails, ranging from family-friendly treks to more challenging rock-climbing routes.

-Hunter Valley is a dream come true for any foodie looking to spend an indulgent weekend away from Sydney’s own culinary talents.
-It is one of Australia's oldest wine regions and is best known for superb Semillon, Chardonnay, Cabernet Sauvignon and Shiraz.
+Hunter Valley is a dream come true for any foodie looking to spend an indulgent weekend outside of the city.
+The Valley is one of Australia's oldest wine regions and is best known for its superb Semillon.
 Visitors can sip on the region's famous wines while taking in the view of the seemingly endless vineyards.